JBroks/GB-Accidents-Dashboard/README.md

 - **Stacked bar chart** - `dc.barChart` presents percentage split of accidents by severity by road speed limit.
 Each bar represents data for different speed limit, and each stack represents accident severity category.
 By clicking on a given bar, all dashboard results are recalculated to filter out only the chosen category.

-- **Average per day and peak time number displays** - `dc.numberDisplay` features used to calcualate average accidents / casualties per day, and accidents / casualties peak hour and peak value calculated for an average day;
+- **Average per day and peak time number displays** - `dc.numberDisplay` features used to calculate average accidents / casualties per day, and accidents / casualties peak hour and peak value calculated for an average day;

 - **Line charts** - `dc.lineChart` features presenting monthly and hourly distribution of annual accidents / casualties / vehicles involved totals;